Table d'hôte: Country-specific practices

 Many restaurants in the United States convert their menus to prix fixe only for special occasions.
-Generally, this practice is limited to holidays where entire families dine together, such as Easter and Thanksgiving, or on couple-centric holidays like Valentine's Day.
+Generally, this practice is limited to holidays when entire families dine together, such as Easter and Thanksgiving, or on couple-centric holidays like Valentine's Day.

 In France, table d'hôte refers to the shared dining (sometimes breakfast and lunch) offered in a vacation named chambre d'hôte (similar to "bed and breakfast").
 Every guest of a chambre d'hôte can join this meal, cooked by the hosting family.
 It is not a restaurant, there is only one service, the price is fixed and usually included in the vacation.
 Everyone sits around a large table and makes small-talk about the house, the country, and so on.

 What is closer in French to the meaning of table d'hôte in English is a menu ("lunch special" or "fixed menu").
-It usually includes several dishes to pick in a fixed list: an entrée (introductory course), a main course (a choice between up to four dishes), a cheese, a dessert, bread, and sometimes beverage (wine) and coffee all for a set price fixed for the year between €15 to €55.
-The menu du jour, a cheaper version with less choice, an entrée and a main course, the plat du jour ("dish of the day") changed every day, is usually between €9 to €15.
+It usually includes several dishes to pick in a fixed list: an entrée (introductory course), a main course (a choice between up to four dishes), a cheese, a dessert, bread, and sometimes beverage (wine) and coffee all for a set price fixed for the year between €15 and €55.
+The menu du jour, a cheaper version with less choice, an entrée and a main course, the plat du jour ("dish of the day") changed every day, is usually between €9 and €15.

 In Belgium, restaurants in the medium to high price range tend to serve menus where the customer can compose a menu from a list of entrees, main courses and desserts.
 These dishes can be ordered separately and all have a different pricing depending on the ingredients used.
 However combined in a three-, five-, or seven-course menu, they will be served at a fixed pricing that is usually €10–15 cheaper than when ordered separately.
 Also in many cases, if a menu is chosen, it will be accompanied by amuses (little side dishes between the courses).
 Wine and other beverages are almost always excluded.

 In Sweden, almost all restaurants—from the simplest diner to the finest luxury restaurant—serve Dagens rätt ("the daily dish") during lunch hours (on weekdays) at a much lower price than the same dish would cost at other times.
 Most commonly, there is a choice of two or three dishes: a meat/fish/poultry dish, a vegetarian alternative, and a pasta.
 Salad buffet, bread and butter and beverage are included, and sometimes also a simple starter, like a soup.